Homesapp/HomesappNew/replit.md

 A financial tracking and payout management system handles commissions, referrals, and rental income.
 This includes `rentalCommissionConfigs`, `accountantAssignments`, `payoutBatches`, and `incomeTransactions` tables, with a workflow for accountants to create transactions and batches, and admins to approve them.
 Access control is role-based, ensuring data isolation for accountants.

 A comprehensive rental contract and commission management system tracks the complete rental lifecycle from reservation (apartado) to check-in and payment release.
-The `rentalContracts` table stores contract details, commission calculations, and lifecycle timestamps.
-Commission calculations are automated based on lease duration (1-6 months = 1.0x rent, 7-11 months = 1.2x rent, 12+ months = 1.5x rent) and referral status.
-Without referral: 50/50 split (Seller 50%, HomesApp 50%).
-With referral: customizable percentage (default 20%) split equally between seller reduction and HomesApp reduction (e.g., 20% referral = Seller 40%, Referral 20%, HomesApp 40%).
-Properties track referral partners via `referralPartnerId` and `referralPercent` fields.
+The `rentalContracts` table stores contract details, commission calculations, lifecycle timestamps, and digital signature tracking for owner and tenant terms.

+Commission calculations are automated based on lease duration following the official rental terms:
+- 5+ years = 3 months rent
+- 4 years = 2.5 months rent
+- 3 years = 2 months rent
+- 2 years = 1.5 months rent
+- 1 year = 1 month rent
+- 6 months = 0.5 months rent
+- < 6 months = Vacation mode (15% of total reservation)

+Referral system: Properties track referral partners via `referralPartnerId` and customizable `referralPercent` (default 20%).
+Commission distribution: Without referral = 50/50 split (Seller 50%, HomesApp 50%).
+With referral (e.g. 20%) = Seller reduces 10%, HomesApp reduces 10%, creating: Seller 40%, Referral 20%, HomesApp 40%.

+Administrative fees: $2,500 MXN for personal use contracts or $3,800 MXN for sublease contracts.
+Seller income visibility: Shows when status >= apartado, but payment released only at check-in.
+Digital signatures required from both owner and tenant before contract progression.

 ### Key Features and Workflows